Can Tortoises Eat Carrots? Vet-Reviewed Nutrition Facts & FAQ

 This depends on the type of tortoise you are keeping.

-Species that hail from more arid, mediterranean climates mainly eat leaves and stems of plants and are adapted for a more fibrous diet.
+Species that hail from more arid, Mediterranean climates mainly eat leaves and stems of plants and are adapted for a more fibrous diet.
 These species should only be fed non-leafy vegetables in small amounts as a treat.
 They include:

 Species from more tropical or forested environments are more adapted to a wider variety of foods with a higher moisture content, and can enjoy more “chunky” vegetables like carrots more frequently.
 Tropical tortoise species include:

-Some tortoises can eat carrots occasionally but only as a treat, whereas others can enjoy it as part of their balanced diet.
+Some tortoises can eat carrots occasionally but only as a treat, whereas others can enjoy them as part of their balanced diet.
 It is essential to make sure you know what species of tortoise you have so that you can provide it with the right balance of nutrients.